• Skip to primary navigation

 Top Tromsø Activities:

 Tromsø car rental: Tromsø is surrounded by incredible nature, but public transport is sparse so I recommend renting a car, if you can.
-I like Sixt for Tromsø car rentals, or you can compare prices at autoeurope.com.
+You can compare prices and book your Tromsø car rental at autoeurope.com.

 Reindeer are such special animals, and if you’ve never been up close to one you’re in for a treat.
 But often the highlight of visiting the reindeer in Tromsø is learning about the Sámi culture here.
 The Sámi have lived in northern Norway for thousands of years, and many continue their nomadic way of life today.
 The Sámi are also the only people in Norway who are allowed to own and herd reindeer.